Pakistan blast that killed 10 probably a gas explosion, officials say

-LAHORE, Pakistan Pakistani officials on Friday said a blast that killed 10 people at a shopping center in the eastern city of Lahore was most probably an accident caused by a gas leak, not a bomb, as initially described.
+ISLAMABAD Feb 24 Pakistani officials on Friday said a blast that killed 10 people at a shopping centre in the eastern city of Lahore was most probably an accident caused by a gas leak, not a bomb, as initially described.

 Panic gripped the city on Thursday after the blast at an upscale market, which also wounded 32 people.

-Soon after, a burst tire in another commercial district prompted police to clear the area and rumors of another blast began to spread.
+Soon after, a burst tyre in another commercial district prompted police to clear the area and rumours of another blast began to spread.

 "Yesterday's blast was not an act of terrorism," Punjab Law Minister Rana Sanaullah told reporters.